Teambuildrapp/trimoji-api-doc/README.md

----
-title: Trimoji API Documentation

-language_tabs: # must be one of https://git.io/vQNgJ
-  - javascript
-  - python

-toc_footers:
-  - <a href='#'>Sign Up for a Developer Key</a>
-  - <a href='https://github.com/slatedocs/slate'>Documentation Powered by Slate</a>

-includes:
-  - errors

-search: true

-code_clipboard: true

-meta:
-  - name: description
-    content: Documentation for the Kittn API
----

 # Introduction

 Welcome to the Trimoji API documentation !
 Our API allows you to integrate our psychometric assessment test within your own project in a very simple way.